 Biochemical and biological characterisation of fig latex for potential therapeutics in Human Papillomavirus (HPV) related cervical cancer

 Previous research has found that fig latex has a role to play in preventing cervical cancer progression by inhibiting the growth of cervical cancer cells through the upregulation of tumour suppressor proteins.
-This project will build on this previous research to characterise the bioactive compounds of fig latex and understand its therapeutic mechanisms.

 This project will result in a comprehensive understanding of the molecular mechanisms of fig latex and an investigation into the ability to complement existing therapies for patients suffering from HPV induced cervical cancer.

 Cervical cancer is a highly prevalent disease, with HPV implicated in the aetiology of most cervical cancers.
 Current therapies for cervical cancer can lead to excessive damage of healthy tissue.
+A new treatment modality of cervical cancer will positively impact patients suffering HPV-induced cancers on a global scale.

 Not only does this project hold significant promise for the treatment of various other cancers and HPV itself, it has the potential for a huge positive impact on both the scientific community and society at large.